 Protein supports the brain like engine parts and wiring

 Protein is like the vehicle’s engine parts and wiring.
 Protein breaks down into amino acids, which are used to build the brain’s messengers called neurotransmitters such as dopamine, serotonin, GABA, and many more.
 These messengers help you feel calmer, more focused, motivated, and emotionally balanced.
-When you don’t eat enough protein, your brain does not have enough parts to make these messengers.
-Protein also depends on carbohydrates to support its function.

 Carbohydrates: The Gasoline